Love Is a Fruit of the Spirit: Free Elementary Valentine’s Day Bible Lesson

 Learn About Agape Love

 Say: Those kinds of love are good.
-But there’s one word for love that’s different from any of those, and it’s the word that was used every time love was mentioned in the verses we read.
+But there’s another word for love that’s different from any of those, and it’s the word that was used every time love was mentioned in the verses we read.
 It’s called agape (ah-GAH-pay) love.
-It means unconditional love.
-No matter what someone does, someone with agape love still loves them.
-Agape is a deeper kind of love, always wanting good for the person you love, giving to that person, and prizing that person.
+It means unconditional love—which is love that stays no matter what.

 Ask: